CookEditors/NOS/_posts/2015-08-28-score-none-for-the-chair.md

 Next morning Howard called me into his office.

-“Your odds on murder hare flopped,” he said.
+“Your odds on murder have flopped,” he said.
 “Horses and murders are usually bad bets.”

 He tossed the nail file in the air and caught it with his left hand.
 He was in excellent humor.
 The forehead wrinkles, which always crease his when he was working on a case, had vanished.
-“Doc Vollmer says Gillen never killed his wife, whether he thinks he did or not- And Doc knows his stuff.”
+“Doc Vollmer says Gillen never killed his wife, whether he thinks he did or not.
+And Doc knows his stuff.”

 “You mean Doc proved something that Gillen couldn’t prove himself?”